Pisces-Project/Pisces-Geometry/docs/source/reference/theory/coordinate_theory.rst

 .. note::

-   In Pisces-Geometry, the metric is represented as a tensor field defined by the coordinate system.
+   In PyMetric, the metric is represented as a tensor field defined by the coordinate system.
 This enables differential operators and field transformations to be expressed in a coordinate-aware and mathematically rigorous way.